KassemT76/Graph-Pathfinder/README.txt

-Kassem Taha
+Created by Kassem Taha

-101304020
+List of files:
 display.c
 display.h
 graphTester.c
 graphMaker.c
+obstacle.h

-The cleanUpEverything() function does not run when closing window so u must test it by putting it in the createGraph() function to test frees but the problem is the dispaly() wont work.
+The cleanUpEverything() function does not run when closing window so u must test it by putting it in the createGraph() function to test frees but the problem is the display() wont work.